diegotrrs/myblog/content/post/when-to-repeat-yourself.md

 +++
+title = "Repition"
-title = "When to repeat yourself" date = 2021-04-25T02:13:50Z
+date = 2021-04-25T02:13:50Z
 author = "Diego Torres A."
 +++

-Good practices are methods or techniques that have been generally accepted as the best to use in a certain field or industry.
+Good practices are methods or techniques that have been generally accepted as the best option to use in a certain field or industry.
-They also make communication easier because if you bring a common good practice in a conversation your colleague probably will know what you mean right away.
+They also faciliate communication between peers.
+For example if you bring a common practice in a conversation with your colleague they probably will know what you are talking about.
-In programming the *Don't Repeat Yourself (DRY)* is one of most known and unquestionable practices.
+In programming the *Don't Repeat Yourself (DRY)* is one of most known and common practices.

-# 1. Don't Repeat Yourself
+# 1. Don't Repeat Yourself (DRY)

-The main idea behind the *Don't Repeat Yourself* principle or *DRY* is to avoid duplication of knowledge in order to reduce the risk of defects appearing when new code is introduced in the future.
+The main idea behind the *DRY* is to avoid duplication of knowledge in order to reduce the risk of defects appearing when new code is introduced in the future.
 This comes with benefits such as having a single source of truth and having less code to maintain.

-*DRY*'s main objective is avoiding __duplication of knowledge__ (business rules or algorithms<sup>[[1]](#ref1)</sup>) but not necessarily about __duplication of code__.
+*DRY*'s main objective is avoiding __duplication of knowledge__ (business rules or algorithms<sup>[[1]](#ref1)</sup>) but it's not necessarily about __duplication of code__.
 The same code can be found several times but if it represents different business rules then there is no duplication of knowledge.

 In [[2]](#ref2) Mathias Verraes elaborates further on this: